 Soundtracking your Monday morning with an eclectic mix of (mostly) new music and some old favourites, reviews, interviews and more.
 Email: [email protected] / Instagram: @sufferingjukebox4zzz

-Nick's Pick of the Week is Ragana & Drowse's Ash Souvenir, which was released last Friday, November 14th.
-You can hear it in all the usual places, or purchase it here; https://ragana.bandcamp.com/album/ash-souvenir and my review can be read below.
+Nick's Pick of the Week is Asteroid Ekosystem's Sounds Have Dreams, which was released on Friday February 13th.
+You can hear it in all the usual places, or purchase it here; https://alisterspence.bandcamp.com/album/sounds-have-dreams and my review can be read below.

 Nick Stephan